-Introduction HUBwatch software is a flexible, network management application with a GUI.
+HUBwatch software is a flexible, network management application with a GUI.
 It manages network modules installed in a hub as well as the hub itself.
+HUBwatch also manages other network devices like GIGAswitch.

 To communicate management commands to the network modules, HUBwatch sends Simple Network Management Protocol (SNMP) commands to SNMP management agents on the network modules or on the hub itself.

+Definitions

-Definitions A hub is a central device, usually in a star topology local area network (LAN), in which network modules are installed.
+A hub is a central device, usually in a star topology local area network (LAN), in which network modules are installed.
 When you install Digital's network modules in a DEChub 90 or DEChub 900 MultiSwitch chassis, the chassis becomes a hub.

 A network module is a hardware device that occupies a slot in the hub.
 It provides network infrastructure services by connecting other devices like terminals, workstations, and host systems to the hub.
 A network module may include front panel status, diagnostic LEDs, connections to the hub, a serial service port, and a MAC interface.

+A GIGAswitch is an intelligent multiport FDDI bridge that forwards packets among a set of connected data links.

 Who Uses HUBwatch?

 Network managers responsible for maintaining a hub and its installed modules use the HUBwatch product.
-Additionally, the graphical presentation of SNMP information and the extensive online information allow nontechnical personnel to use the product.
+Additionally, the graphic presentation of SNMP information and the extensive online information allow nontechnical personnel to use the product.

-Can Do with You use HUBwatch software to: HUBwatch View the status and activity of the network modules and ports.
-Configure LANs internal to the hub.
-Monitor the flow and account of the flow uracy of network data.
-Configure network modul es.
-HUBwatch Software Environment The current releases of the HUBwatch network management application run on the MS-DOS [®] operating system in an MS-Windows environment and on the OpenVMS TM VAX TM operating system in a Motif [®] windows environment. described in this manual assumes atest versions of DEChub and Related Manuals The following related informa ation may be useful.
-For Information About See HUBwatch software HUBwatch Installation and Configuration manual HUBwatch Tutorial HUBwatch's use of SNMP Chapter 3 of this book
+What You Can Do with HUBwatch

+You use HUBwatch software to:

+- View the status and activity of the network modules and ports. - Configure LANs internal to the hub. - Monitor the flow and accuracy of network data. - Configure network modules.

+HUBwatch Software Environment

+The current releases of the HUBwatch network management application run on the MS-DOS $^{\otimes}$ operating system in an MS-Windows environment and on the OSF/1 $^{\otimes}$ and OpenVMS $^{\text{TM}}$ VAX operating systems in a Motif® windows environment.
+A separate HUBwatch Use manual is available for the MS-Windows version.

+The HUBwatch functionality described in this manual assumes that you have installed the latest versions of DEChub and module firmware.

+Related Manuals

+The following related information may be useful.

+For Information About See HUBwatch software HUBwatch Installation and Configuration manual.
+HUBwatch Tutorial.
+HUBwatch's use of SNMP Chapter 3 of this book.